crotwell/TauP/src/doc/sphinx/source/taup_web.rst

 and then open your favorite web browser to `http://localhost:7409 <http://localhost:7409>`_.

+Or you can append the :code:`--open` argument and TauP will start the web server and try to open the page in your default web browser.

-Note that the web server only listens for connections from the same computer, as a security issue, and so the web interface is not available from other systems.
+Note that the web server only listens for connections from the same computer, as a security precaution, and so the web interface is not available from other systems.
 If you wish to have an instance of TauP accessible from other machines, we recommend proxying via a regular web server.
-For example Apache2 via mod_proxy.
+For example Apache2 via mod_proxy, but this style is discouraged for the wider web as it may present a security issue.

 Also, the "Calculator" page uses fetch to process results and so if you have privacy web blockers enabled on your browser you may need to